huggingface/datasets/README.md

 ## BibTeX

-If you want to cite our 🤗 Datasets [paper](https://arxiv.org/abs/2109.02846) and library, you can use this:
+If you want to cite our 🤗 Datasets library, you can use our [paper](https://arxiv.org/abs/2109.02846):

 ```bibtex
 @inproceedings{lhoest-etal-2021-datasets,